 We are the oldest family owned-and-operated bathtub refinishing and chip repair company in the Dallas Fort Worth metroplex!

 PRICING.
 Is it an exact science?
-Well, yes and no. While we can tell you exactly what a previously-refinished, porcelain-over-cast-iron bathtub costs to strip, repair, and refinish without any pictures or measurements, we cannot tell you how much an oversized cultured marble tub would cost to refinish ... without pictures and measurements for length, width, and depth.
+Well, yes and no. While we can tell you exactly what a previously-refinished, porcelain-over-cast-iron bathtub costs to strip, repair, and refinish without any pictures or measurements, we cannot tell you how much a shower or shower floor would cost to refinish ... without pictures and measurements for height, length, and width.
 Why?
 Because the former has no variables, but the latter does.

-With that in mind, here are prices that will give you a general idea of the cost to refinish tubs, tub surrounds, sinks, showers, and shower floors.
+With that in mind, here are prices that will give you a general idea of the cost to refinish tubs, tub surrounds, showers, and shower floors.
 Please note we do not refinish floor tile, because our product is not designed to be walked on.

-In addition to the cost of refinishing a bathtub, tub tub surround wall tile, shower, shower floor, or sink, you also have two other options: (1) an option to have us purchase and install a shiny new drain and overflow cover for your shiny refinished tub, and (2) an option to have the tile surrounding the bathtub professionally deep-cleaned, if it looks dirty.
+In addition to the cost of refinishing a bathtub, tub tub surround wall tile, shower, or shower floor, you also have two other options: (1) an option to have us purchase and install a shiny new drain and overflow cover for your shiny refinished tub, and (2) an option to have the tile surrounding the bathtub professionally deep-cleaned, if it looks dirty.
 This latter option is always a good idea if the tile is less than pristine-looking before refinishing, because it will look a lot worse after the tub is refinished, simply because the tub will look like new!